SANCTIFICATION: Spirit, Mind & Body

 SANCTIFICATION OF BODY: Purification of the Mortal Body and Ultimate Glorification

 Like justification, glorification takes place instantaneously when Christ returns for his called-out ones—the church—wherein believers will receive new imperishable, glorified, powerful, spiritual bodies (1 Cor- inthians 15:42-44, 50-55).
-This is mind-blowing and I encourage you to study it in more detail in the appropriate section of the teaching Eternal Life—What will it be Like? at the FOL website (also available in the Epilogue of SHEOL KNOW).
+This is mind-blowing and I encourage you to study it in more detail in this article Eternal Life—What will it be Like?

 The truth of eventual glorification does not discount the importance of sanctifying our present mortal bodies.
 Notice what the New Testament says on this: